mattray/spiceweasel/README.md

 Description
 ===========
 Spiceweasel is a command-line tool for batch loading Chef infrastructure.
-It provides a simple syntax for describing and deploying infrastructure in order with the Chef command-line tool `knife`.
+It provides a simple syntax in either JSON or YAML for describing and deploying infrastructure in order with the Chef command-line tool `knife`.

 CHANGELOG.md covers current, previous and future development milestones and contains the features backlog.

 Requirements
 ============
 Spiceweasel currently depends on `knife` to run commands for it.
+Infrastructure files must either end in .json or .yml to be processed.

 Written with Chef 0.9.12 and 0.9.14 and supports cookbooks, recipes, roles, data bags and nodes.
 Support for environments will be added with the Chef 0.10 release.